TBD54566975/janky-wallet/rfc/web5-did-request.md

 ❓ _What should be returned if the user declines to share? `null`? should an exception be thrown_

+Use error model used by https://w3c.github.io/geolocation-api/#request-a-position as reference

 ❓ _What should happen if the wallet doesn't support the methods supplied by the client?_

+Do not prompt user. immediately return.